-For the kind of responsibilities authors have in biblical studies, Microsoft Word does a lot of things well.1 It does a lot of other things passably.
+For the kind of responsibilities authors have in biblical studies, Microsoft Word does a lot of things well.((Header image provided by the Noun Project.))
+It does a lot of other things passably.
 And other things take fiddling until you find the setting or workflow that makes Word work well for you.

 Not infrequently, that fiddling involves cases where Word is trying to be too helpful in a given direction.
 That direction might be helpful for most users.
 But it might sometimes also run counter to what’s helpful for the kind of writing you need to do as a biblical scholar.